CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 Variable-size arrays are arrays where the number of components can vary from instance to instance.
 Variable-size arrays use a similar offset buffer technique like [strings and blobs](#strings-and-blobs) do, with one main difference.
 Instead of storing a _byte_ offset, array offfset buffers store _array index_ offsets.
 For example, if this was an array of `FLOAT32`, an offset of `3` would correspond to element `3`.
 The byte offset would be `3 * sizeof(FLOAT32) = 12`.

-Offset buffers are declared in the instance table using an `offsetBufferViews` array.
+Offset buffers are defined in the instance table using an `offsetBufferViews` array.
 This array may contain references to 1-2 `bufferViews`.
 There are three possible configurations:

 | Type | `offsetBufferViews` |
 |------|---------------------|